heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The waters are stilled.
-The Ashen House is an empty box of stone, its genius fled.
-The sky is coruscant—Ellen notes—with unfamiliar suns.
+Ȣ. The waters are stilled—the Ashen House an empty box of stone, its genius fled—the sky fluoresces with unfamiliar suns.

 <i>Child, what should you like to do?</i>